What to Expect in China’s 14th Five Year Plan? Decoding the Fifth Plenum Communique

 In terms of economic goals, the party emphasized a switch from high-speed to high-quality development – stressing the medium-term goal of economic structure optimization for better quality and efficiency development.

 As explained by Xi, this will be key to “preventing and dissolving the hidden risks and actively responding to the impact and challenges brought about by changes in the external environment.”

 Policymakers made no reference to the previous goal of doubling the GDP over 2010-2020 (which would have required a 5.6 percent growth in 2020 to be fulfilled), though it did highlight the success of its GDP growth rate, which is estimated to exceed RMB 100 trillion (US$14.92 trillion) this year.

 It is not yet clear whether a numerical growth target will be set for 2025, but if set – it is expected to be a much lower target of around five percent.
 However, so far, the party has stated that China’s GDP per capita is to be at the level of ‘moderately developed nations’ by 2035, with a per capita GDP of about US$30,000 – three times China’s current level in 2020.

 New development pattern – growth driven by domestic demand

 It is now clear that the dual circulation policy (DCS) – first proposed by Xi in May – will play a central role in the 14th FYP.
-In a nutshell, DCS is a two-pronged development strategy that involves mutual reinforcement of domestic and international markets to spur long-term and sustainable consumption patterns, to hedge against external shocks and instability in the global environment.
+In a nutshell, DCS is a two-pronged development strategy that involves mutual reinforcement of domestic and international markets to spur long-term, sustainable consumption patterns, and to hedge against external shocks within the global environment.

-The plenum document will enact policies that create a supply system that is more compatible and conducive to ‘expanding domestic demand’ and to ‘comprehensively promote consumption upgrades.’
+The communique indicates a series of forthcoming policies that will create a supply system that is more compatible and conducive to ‘expanding domestic demand.’

 Some examples laid out include: